Audinot/rails2-template/README.markdown

 rake db:setup
 ```
 NOTE: if you get a peer authentification error, your postgres config file
 is a bit off.
-You can fix it by switching to look for an md5 password.
+You can fix it by looking for an md5 password instead:
 ```
 sudo vim /etc/postgresql/9.1/main/pg_hba.conf
 ```
-Change anything that says `peer` to `md5` instead, then run the `rake`
+Change anything that says `peer` to `md5`, then run the `rake`
 commands again, and everything will be fine.

 #### Heroku's Procfile